 Free length comparison of Factory Rem 700 firing pin spring (top) and TriggerTech’s pull weight adjustment spring (bottom) with axial detent.

 The trigger lever is where you connect with your firearm.
 We believe the bond should be perfect.
 The Traditional Curved lever was designed with the right amount of bend and vertical grooves to keep your finger in place.
 It is ideal for hunting, target shooting and everyday use.
 Our Flat Straight lever offers a different feel and striking appearance.
 An operator can comfortably adjust trigger pull weight by moving their finger up or down on the lever.
 The edges are neither round nor sharp enabling control without discomfort.
 The locator numb is large enough to be noticed yet minimalist enough that it is possible to effectively operate even with your finger over this point.

 We thought that these two options had us fully covered until some shooters from Team Surgeon told us that if our Traditional Curved lever and Flat Straight lever reproduced the offspring would be perfect for competition.

 The Traditional Curved (left), Pro Curved (Center) and Flat Straight (Right) in the PVD Black Finish.

 The Pro Curved lever is the result of listening to feedback from Team Surgeon.
 This lever features the same curved profile as the Traditional Curved lever but offers a flat face to provide the operator with clearer feedback to help ensure that trigger pulls are straight back.
 The difference in feel is surprisingly dramatic.
-The Pro Curved lever is limited run production and currently only available in the Diamond trigger.
+The Pro Curved lever is available on the Diamond and Special triggers.